vishnunairjanardhan/democms/src/content/posts/ecommerce-strategy-guide.md

 Over the years, ecommerce has continued to change and evolve.
 Many companies sell online to reach more customers and generate more sales.
 But the thing is, ecommerce success isn't just about moving things online.
 You need a solid ecommerce strategy for consistent growth and to stay ahead of your competitors.
 You need a solid ecommerce strategy for consistent growth and to stay ahead of your competitors.

 This article will discuss everything you need to create and carry out a successful ecommerce strategy plan.
-It’s got steps, tips, and examples to help you build a successful and profitable ecommerce store.</p>
+It’s got steps, tips, and examples to help you build a successful and profitable ecommerce store.

 <div class="p-[0.060rem] rounded-3xl shadow-xl border-x-2 border-vulcan-700 shadow-vulcan-950 bg-gradient-to-b from-slate-800 via-indigo-500/1 px-8 pb-4">
-<h2>Table of contents</h2>
+<p>Table of contents</p>
 <ul role="list">
   <li>
       <a role="link" href="#What-is-Ecommerce-Strategy" rel="noreferrer">What is Ecommerce Strategy?</span>